creitve/vgrepo/README.md

 ## Usage

 ```
-Usage: vgrepo command options
+Usage: vgrepo [command] [options]

-Utility for managing Vagrant's repository.
+Utility for operating Vagrant images.

 Commands:

-  a or add                        Add box into the Vagrant's repository
+  a or add                        Add image into the Vagrant's repository
-  l or list                       Show list of available boxes
+  l or list                       Show list of available images
-  d or delete                     Delete box from the repository
+  d or delete                     Delete image from the repository
-  k or kill                       Destroy all boxes with metadata from the repository
+  k or kill                       Destroy all images with metadata from the repository
   h or help                       Show detailed information about command

 Options:

-  -v or --version [ver]           Value of version of the box
+  -v or --version [ver]           Value of version of the image
-  -n or --name [box]              Name of box in the repository
+  -n or --name [box]              Name of image in the repository
-  -d or --description [descr]     Description of the box in the repository
+  -d or --description [descr]     Description of the image in the repository

 Examples: